ChameleonCloud/docs/source/technical/fpga.rst

 After your reservation becomes active:

-- Launch an instance using the Chameleon-supported CC-Ubuntu 24.04 base image.
-Advances users may also choose to upload and use any upstream image that Xilinx supports.
-Find a list of supported upstream images `here <https://docs.amd.com/r/en-US/ug1742-vitis-release-notes/Installation-Requirements>`_.
+- Launch an instance using a supported upstream image for the Xilinx Runtime.
+Chameleon suggests using our supported CC-Ubuntu 24.04 as a base image.
+Advanced users may choose to use any upstream image that Xilinx supports.
+Find a list of supported upstream images `here <https://docs.amd.com/r/en-US/ug1742-vitis-release-notes/Installation-Requirements>`_
 - Connect to your instance via SSH

 _______________________
 Installing Xilinx Tools
 _______________________

-After you have reserved and provisioned your instance, you will need to install the AMD Vitis™ software platform to work with the FPGA resources on the host.
-Vitis provides command-line tools for scripted or manual application development.
+Compiling code for FPGAs requires the Xilinx Vitis™ software platform, which provides a comprehensive development environment for creating FPGA-accelerated applications.
+The Vitis platform includes the Vitis Unified Software Platform, Vitis Core Development Kit, and Vitis AI Development Kit.

+Flashing the FPGA with your bitstream requires the Xilinx Runtime (XRT) tools, which are part of the Vitis platform.
+The XRT tools provide a command-line interface for managing FPGA devices, including programming the FPGA with your bitstream.
+You can also install the XRT environment separately from the Vitis platform.

-AMD documentation provides the installation requirements for both Ubuntu and CentOS, which can be found `here <https://docs.amd.com/r/en-US/ug1742-vitis-release-notes/Installation-Requirements>`_.
+Guidelines for installing the Vitis platform can be found in the `AMD documentation <https://docs.amd.com/r/en-US/ug1742-vitis-release-notes/Vitis-Software-Platform-Installation>`_.
+The installation requirements for Ubuntu are also provided in the documentation `here <https://docs.amd.com/r/en-US/ug1742-vitis-release-notes/Installation-Requirements>`_.

-Once you have satisfied the installation requirements for your image, you can proceed to install the Vitis platform following AMD’s documentation `here <https://docs.amd.com/r/en-US/ug1742-vitis-release-notes/Vitis-Software-Platform-Installation>`_.
+Guidelines for installing the Xilinx Runtime (XRT) tools can be found in the `XRT documentation <https://xilinx.github.io/XRT/master/html/index.html>`_.

 ___________________________
 Loading Your Bitstream
 ___________________________

 After installing the required tools, you can program the Xilinx Alveo U280 FPGA with your pre-compiled bitstream using the `Xilinx Runtime (XRT) tools <https://xilinx.github.io/XRT/master/html/index.html>`_.
-Generally, you will follow these steps, but we encourage users to review the AMD documentation linked at the bottom of this page as well:
+The steps below are the basic workflow for flashing, but we encourage users to review the AMD documentation for more detailed instructions.

 **1. Verify the FPGA Device**